jasonbot/cube-with-friends/README.md

 # Cube: With Friends!

-A minimal-effort server to run a locally hosted ClassiCube session.
+A minimal-effort server to run a locally hosted ClassiCube session with the web interface enabled for a group of people on a local network.

 This should work in Linux or MacOS.
 Requires you have mono installed via `{apt,dnf,brew} install mono`.

+The final binary artifact (minus the Mono runtime) can be distributed and run anywhere, it has all its other dependencies baked in.

 ## Building